 In Pontarlier, Grandma had worked as a seamstress in a hotel by the train station called “Hotel du Chateau D’eau” ( which means “House of the “Water Tower” or “House of the water fountain”).
 Would there be a real fountain of water there when I arrived?

 My grandfather Charlie was an officer in the U.S. Army.
 It was World War I, and the army had set up camp a little ways outside of Pontarlier.
 Grandpa Charlie was in France to assess the forests for the wartime usability of their lumber.
 He was also highly skilled in clear-cutting forests, a skill that wasn’t widely available in Europe since the forests of Europe were seldom harvested so thoroughly.
-Grandpa Charlie often had business in in town.
+Grandpa Charlie often had business in town.
 And in fact, the army often had business at the Hotel du Chateau D’eau, as it was the closest “public house” to the train station.

 As for any relatives in France, Grandma’s memory was extremely inconsistent.
-Sometimes she said she had one relative, sometimes a bunch, but then they were all gone.
+Sometimes she said she had one relative, sometimes a bunch, but then that they were all gone.
 Sometimes she said she had a huge related family who lived far away.
 But they were also dead now.
 I decided that just finding the locations of her youth would be enough for now.
 If I found any leads, I could pursue them on a subsequent trip.

 My 1975 trip was my first-ever solo trip to Europe.
 My charter plane took me from the Bay Area to Madrid, and then back to the Bay Area from Paris 10 weeks later.
 I bought a discount two-month Eurail Railpass plus $1000 in traveler’s checks.
 That should suffice, shouldn’t it?
 I didn’t know, really.
 I wasn’t much used to thinking ahead in analytical detail back then.
 It seemed a reasonable amount, and if not, I’d just have to adapt.
 As it turned out, I spent my last money the morning I left for home from Paris.
 Good estimating !!